Working in Harmony With Nanny in The New World

 One way to approach this is to create a timetable.
 Think of it as an ‘Order Of Play’ with each event made public.

 Working in harmony is hard to sustain if everyone is randomly disrupting any possibility of consistency and routine.
-It’s consistency and routine that eases anxiety and frankly makes life easier for everyone.
+It’s consistency and routine that eases anxiety which makes life easier for everyone.

 Top tip: Don’t forget to plan occasional breaks everyone: children, nannies and parents!
 Go out if necessary or possible for a change of scene.
 Even if for a few minutes to have a break.